Billy Horschel: Professional career

 In the 2013 U.S. Open, Horschel held the joint lead with Phil Mickelson, at the halfway stage of the tournament.
 Playing in his first major as a professional, he was one of only two players under par after the second round, hitting all 18 of Merion's greens in regulation.
 He shot rounds of 72–74 over the weekend to finish at five-over-par for the tournament and four strokes behind eventual winner Justin Rose.
 Horschel finished T4 in his first major as a professional and moved up to 34th in the world rankings and 4th in the FedEx Cup standings.

 Horschel earned his second win at the 2014 BMW Championship and moved to 23rd in the world rankings.
 The next week, he won The Tour Championship at East Lake Golf Club and with it the FedEx Cup.
 The win also moved Horschel to 14th in the OWGR.
 Two days after winning the Tour Championship and FedEx Cup, Horschel became a father for the first time.

 In May 2017, Horschel won the AT&T Byron Nelson in a playoff over Jason Day.

 In April 2018, Horschel won the Zurich Classic of New Orleans with partner Scott Piercy.

 In March 2021, Horschel won the WGC-Dell Technologies Match Play defeating Scottie Scheffler 2 & 1 in the final.
 This was his first World Golf Championship victory.
 In September later that year, he won the BMW PGA Championship by shooting a final-round 65.
 It was his second European Tour victory.

 In June 2022, Horschel won Memorial Tournament at Muirfield Village in Dublin, Ohio, his seventh PGA Tour title.
 In September 2022, Horschel was selected for the U.S. team in the 2022 Presidents Cup; he won one and lost two of the three matches he played.

+In April 2024, he came from behind to win the Corales Puntacana Championship.
+In September 2024, Horschel became the first American golfer to win the BMW PGA Championship twice when he made an eagle putt to beat Rory McIlroy in a playoff.